PapitoSpence/phase-4-rails-create-read-lab/README.md

 ### Routes

-Your API should have the following routes as well as the associated controller actions that return the appropriate JSON data:
+Your API should have the following routes arails g controller Plants --no-test-frameworks well as the associated controller actions that return the appropriate JSON data:

 #### Index Route